Veterinarians

 Dr. Heitz enjoys working with equine athletes in all phases of their life, from the time they’re born, throughout their racing careers and into retirement.
 “Being a part of each milestone in their career is very rewarding to me,” she explains.
 Her areas of interest include lameness, racetrack and herd health.

 Outside of work, Dr. Heitz enjoys playing golf, flag football and other sports, spending time with her family, and watching the UK athletics (go Cats!).
-She also sits on the Kentucky Veterinary Medical Association (KVMA) Government Relations Committee and volunteers with the Boys and Girls Haven as the head of their Equine Programs Advisory Council.
+She also sits on the Kentucky Veterinary Medical Association (KVMA) Government Relations Committee.

 She has three fur babies: a Golden Retriever named Rollo, and two cats, Gepetto and Lightning McQueen.